Job title Head of Personal Training

 I spent a few years self-employed working jobs as a personal trainer in major gym chains before becoming a freelance mobile personal trainer for five years.
 I also began to branch out and had a job as a personal trainer manager to recruit and mentor new personal trainers as well as working with Future Fit as a tutor on their personal trainer courses.
 I began working with Future Fit in 2006 and was offered my current role as Head of Personal Training in 2012 after just under 10 years in the industry.

-How to get a job as a personal trainer?
+How should people go about getting a job as a personal trainer?

 I wouldn’t be able to get to where I am today without previously being a practising personal trainer who has built up experience both in and out of the gym environment.
 My prior role of delivering fitness courses and qualifications for Future Fit has provided me with the skills and expertise I need to be able to advise on how we can continually improve our personal training courses.
 This has ensured we are always delivering the best products to our students.